-🔧 When There’s No System, Everything Becomes a Follow-Up
+🔧 When There is No System, Everything Becomes a Follow-Up

 It starts small.